Iteration Steps of 3x+1 Problem: Introduction

 \section{Introduction}

-The 3x+1 problem is most simply stated in terms of the Collatz function $C\left( N \right) $ \textbf{\citep{Lagarias1985,Lagarias2012}} :
+The 3x+1 problem is most simply stated in terms of the Collatz function $C\left( N \right) $ \cite{Lagarias1985,Lagarias2012}:

-The 3x+1 problem(or Collatz Conjecture) is to prove that starting from any positive integer, some iterate of this function takes the value 1.
-Numerical computation has verified Collatz Conjecture for all $N\le 5.78\times 10^{18}$ \textbf{\citep{Silva2010}}.
-For any positive integer $N$, let $D\left( N \right) $, $O\left( N \right) $, $E\left( N \right) $ be the total iteration steps, the odd iteration steps and the even iteration steps when $N$ iterates to 1(except 1) respectively.
-The even iteration steps $E\left( N \right) $ actually equals to the total stopping time $\sigma _{\infty}\left( N \right) $ \textbf{\citep{Leavens1992}}:
+The 3x+1 problem (or Collatz conjecture) is to prove that starting from any positive integer, some iterate of this function takes the value 1.
+Numerical computations have verified the Collatz conjecture for all $N\le 2.36\times 10^{21}$ \cite{Roosendaal2025}.
+For any positive integer $N$, let $D\left( N \right) $, $O\left( N \right) $ and $E\left( N \right) $ denote the total number of iteration steps, the number of odd iteration steps, and the number of even iteration steps, respectively, when $N$ is iterated until it reaches 1.
+The number of even iteration steps $E\left( N \right) $ is equal to the total stopping time $\sigma _{\infty}\left( N \right) $ \cite{Leavens1992}: